vsrinivas/fuchsia/docs/concepts/components/black_box_testing.md

 able to write a black box test that can:

 - Start component manager in a hermetic environment.
-- Communicate with component manager using only FIDL and the [hub](hub.md)
+- Communicate with component manager using only FIDL and the [hub](hub.md).
 - Access the hub of the root component.
 - Wait for events to occur in component manager.
 - Halt a component manager task on an event.
 - Inject framework or builtin capabilities into component manager.
+- Interpose between a client and a service.

 Note: The black box testing framework covers all of these points.